ProForm Treadmill Review

 First up is the Pro Series, which ProForm describes as their ‘industry-leading interactive fitness’ models.
 In the middle ground we have the Carbon Series, priced and equipped to meet the typical fitness shopper’s needs.
 Finally there is the City Series, which offers the cheapest treadmills in ProForm’s roster.

-ProForm also sells desk treadmills named the ProForm Thinline and the ProForm Thinline Pro.
-Unlike the average desk treadmill, these can support intense exercise when work time is through.
-They have spacious tracks, automated incline/decline, many workout apps, and the option to integrate iFit Coach.
+Looking for a desk treadmill?
+ProForm’s Thinline and Thinline Pro models are well-reviewed, and although the Thinline is discontinued, a number of used models can be found online for terrific prices.
+Unlike the average desk treadmill, these models can support intense exercise when work time is through, with their spacious tracks, automated incline/decline, many workout apps, and iFit readiness.